parsiti/parsiti.github.io/index.md

 ---

-__ParSiTi__ is a research project funded by the __ANR__ (ANR-16-CE33-0021) with Dr. Djamé Seddah as PI and Guillaume Wisnesky and Joseph Le Roux as co-PIs.
+__ParSiTi__ is a research project funded by the __ANR__ (ANR-16-CE33-0021) with Dr. Djamé Seddah as PI and Guillaume Wisniewski, and Joseph Le Roux as co-PIs.
 It is a 5 year project spanning from Nov.
 2016 to Nov.
 2021.

 # Short Description
 Social media and other forms of online communication have triggered